 - Submitting written legal memoranda in cases involving complicated legal issues

-- Requesting a formal hearing with the DRO or an informal teleconference with them to go over the important factual and legal issues
+- Requesting a formal hearing with the DRO or an informal teleconference with them to go over the critical factual and legal issues

-An effective veteran’s representative will make sure that all of these procedures are completed.
-In other words, claim appeals that are more likely to be successful take time, often more than a year and sometimes two or three years.
-As described above, the massive case backlog that has been shifted into the appeal level is an impediment to a speedy resolution.
+An effective veteran’s representative will ensure that all of these procedures are completed.
+In other words, claim appeals more likely to be successful take time, often more than a year and sometimes two or three years.
+As described above, the massive case backlog that has been shifted into the appeal level impedes a speedy resolution.